Bible Verses About God Appointing leaders

 God is the source of all true authority.
 This verse underscores that even those in positions of high authority are dependent on God’s wisdom to govern justly.
 Rulers are accountable to Him, and their ability to lead with justice comes from His guidance.

-READ ALSO 30 Beautiful Bible Verses About Light
+READ ALSO 30 Powerful Bible Verses About Moving On

 5. Exodus 18:21